-The Pemaquid Peninsula is home to our small sheep and goat farm.
-Our flock consists of Coopworth and Border Leicester sheep as well as LaMancha dairy goats.
-I am a spinner, felter, knitter and weaver.
-In our professional lives I am a school librarian and John works as a truck driver.
+The Pemaquid Peninsula is home to our small goat farm.
+Our herd consists of Guernsey and LaMancha dairy goats.
+Up until a few years ago we raised Coopworth and Border Leicester sheep.
+I am a spinner, dyer, knitter, weaver and cheese and soap maker.
+I am a retired school librarian and John works as a truck driver.

 It is finally the end of the kidding year!
 Well, really, just the end of the movement of kids from here to wherever they are going to land in their new homes.
 Yesterday, our last two goatie girls, Dorcas’ doelings, left our farm to join a lovely family in New Hampshire.